subquery/documentation/docs/quickstart/quickstart_chains/stellar.md

 # Stellar & Soroban (Combined) Quick Start

 The goal of this quick start guide is to give a quick intro to all features of our Stellar and Soroban indexer.
-The example project indexes all soroban transfer events on Stellar's Futurenet.
+The example project indexes all soroban transfer events on Stellar's Mainnet.
 It also indexes all account payments including credits and debits - it's a great way to quickly learn how SubQuery works on a real world hands-on example.

 <!-- @include: ../snippets/quickstart-reference.md -->

 Now, let's move forward and update these configurations.

 ::: tip Note
-The final code of this project can be found [here](https://github.com/subquery/stellar-subql-starter/tree/main/Stellar/soroban-futurenet-starter).
+The final code of this project can be found [here](https://github.com/subquery/stellar-subql-starter/tree/main/Stellar/soroban-starter).
 :::

 <!-- @include: ../snippets/schema-intro.md#level2 -->